The president's coming out here to talk about Libya.

 Having a cochlear implant has a lot of positives.

-Bunch of guys, and there was a loudmouth crow in a palm tree right on a tea box, no more than ten feet above us.
+I was out playing golf the other day, a bunch of guys, and there was a loudmouthed crow in a palm tree right on the T-box, no more than 10 feet above us.

-And the thing was cawing like crazy.
+The thing was cawing like crazy.

 You just wanted to grab something, throw it at the damn bird to shut up.

-And it was screwing everybody's tea shots off.
+And it was screwing everybody's T-shots off.

-I mean, you can't, these guys would swing, and right at the moment, and you can just see.
+I mean, you can't, these guys would swing, and right at the moment, and you could just see all I did was take my implant off, gently place it on the ground, and total silence.

 No distractions whatsoever.

-However, I do have tinnitus, some people say tinnitus, in my in my right ear, which is it in my case, I constantly hear Gregorian chants.
+Some people say tinnitus in my right ear, which is, in my case, I constantly hear Gregorian chants.

-That's that's the noise in my right ear.
+That's the noise in my right ear.

-But it's it's uh it's always there.
+But it's always there.

 Hello, sir.